-These oxtail quesadillas are an excellent way to use leftover oxtails.
-Serve them for some amazing appetizers, main dish or late night meal.
-There super easy to make and take only a few minutes.
+These Oxtail Quesadillas are an excellent way to use leftover oxtails.
+Serve them for some amazing appetizers, main dish or a late-night meal.
+They’re super easy to make and take only a few minutes.

 Oxtail Cooking Tips:

 You can use my Jerk Oxtail recipe or my Creole Oxtails recipe.
 You can use whole wheat tortillas for a healthier option.
 Have fun by adding additional toppings to your quesadilla.
 If you are not a fan of spicy foods you can omit the hot sauce and just use the mayonnaise.
 You can eat your quesadillas with sour cream, salsa or more cheese.
 Have fun with your dipping sauce.

 It’s best that you have some oxtails already cooked.
 Day-old oxtails will be easier to handle since they will have cooled all the way off.
 If you plan on making these the next day.
 I recommend separating the meat from the bone while it’s hot.
 The meat will shred easier hot than it will cold.

 Freezer: You can make the oxtails in advance and place in an airtight container.
 Keep in the freezer for 3 months max.
 Thaw 48 hours before using.

 Fridge: After quesadillas cool, place in a freezer storage bag.
 Keep in fridge for 7 days max.